What is ABA?

 In 2010, Massachusetts signed into law Chapter 207, An Act Relative to Insurance Coverage for Autism (ARICA).
 This law went into effect on January 1, 2011.
 It requires health insurers in Massachusetts to provide coverage for the diagnosis and treatment of Autism Spectrum Disorder.
 Due to some restrictions in the law some insurance plans (included self-funded plans) may not be required to provide coverage under ARICA.
 Contacting your insurance company directly is the best way to find out if your insurance plan is required to cover services as outlined in the law.

 Applied Behavior Analysis is a method of controlling the environment in such a way as to promote learning.
 This can be applied to learning more appropriate behaviors or learning new skills.
 It is a research based therapy that, according to the National Autism Research Center, is the only therapeutic model that is proven by experimental scientific research to make significant progress with people on the spectrum.
-Click here to access some relevant research.
-ABA is a method of teaching that can be applied to any behavior.

 Controlling the environment, (interventions) includes many factors such as parent concerns and making sure to keep in mind the age and the developmental level of each client.
 ABA interventions promote socially relevant positive changes that are permanent, and generalized to various situations and caregivers.